Trademarked Colors: Tiffany Blue

 Legal Battles

-Like any brand with a well-known trademark, Tiffany has had to defend its territory more than once.
+Like any iconic brand, Tiffany has had to sue others to defend its trademark protection.

 Read more on well-known trademarked colors, as well as the process for trademarking a color.